CodeRreaper69/Connectify_Minimalist_Social_Media_Application/README.md

 1. Place the image files in the `essentials` folder in your repository.
 2. Update the file paths in this README to reflect the changes.

 ---

-This updated section now lists all the screens with proper file names and relative paths to the `essentials` folder.
-Let me know if you need any further customization! 😊
----

 ## **Why Connectify?**